 This is not as easy as it sounds.
 Consider how your gun moves when you load and unload it or rack the slide of a semi-automatic pistol.
 How about when removing your gun from its case or putting it back?
 How about when it’s just sitting on the shooting bench?
-If you can remember to keep that muzzle downrange in all situations, you be safe, and everyone else there will appreciate you.
+If you can remember to keep that muzzle downrange in all situations, not only will you be safe, everyone else there will appreciate you.
 Watching your neighbors be careless takes all the fun out of a good range visit.

 Be a Trigger Finger Fanatic

 Just as you monitor your muzzle direction, watch your trigger finger.
 Only put it in the trigger guard when actually firing.
 As soon as your shots are finished, take it out.
 As with muzzle discipline, think about other times when your finger might slip into the trigger guard.
 It could happen when you’re talking to your buddy about a previous shot, loading or unloading, or doing anything else with your firearm.